Exploring disaster recovery as a service (DRaaS) benefits

 Business continuity requires companies to put in place a disaster recovery (DR) strategy and solution.
 But many organizations find that the barriers to successfully achieving an effective DR implementation are formidable.
 In particular, creating a parallel infrastructure with all the power, cooling, hardware, and software requirements capable of supporting the entire operations in case of disaster is very challenging due to the large investments in time and money required.

 Disaster Recovery as a Service, or DRaaS, solves these challenges and more.
-By using the pay-as-you-go infrastructures of public cloud providers (e.g., AWS, GCP, Azure, and others), DRaaS fails over into the cloud, helping teams cut DR costs drastically when compared to managing a dedicated secondary site, and democratizing DR by making it simple and accessible to many more teams.
+By using the pay-as-you-go infrastructures of public cloud providers (e.g., AWS, GCP, Azure, and others), DRaaS fails over into the cloud, helping teams cut DR costs drastically when compared to managing a dedicated secondary site and democratizing DR by making it simple and accessible to many more teams.

-How Does DRaaS Work?
+How does DRaaS work?

 DRaaS solutions generally work by taking advantage of cloud-based disaster recovery (DR) orchestration engines found in modern data management platforms or in some cases a stand-alone DR solution.
 They use the data management platform’s snapshot-based backups and data replication capabilities to move the organization’s data offsite to the public cloud.